zhangzhics/CITS5503_Sem2/Labs/Lab5Networking.md

 ### [1] Create 2 EC2 instances

-Write a Python Boto3 script to create 2 EC2 instances in two availability zones (name the instances following the format: \<student number\>-vm1 and \<student number\>-vm2) in the region mapped to your student number.

-**NOTE**: The created security group must authorise inbound traffic for HTTP and SSH, which will be used by the following steps)
+Write a Python Boto3 script to create 2 EC2 instances in two different availability zones (name the instances following the format: \<student number\>-vm1 and \<student number\>-vm2) in the region mapped to your student number.
+In this script, a security group should be created to authorise inbound traffic for HTTP and SSH, which will be used by the following steps.

 ### [2] Create an Application Load Balancer

-Update the script below to create an application load balancer and load balance HTTP requests to the created 2 instances.
+Update the script above to create an application load balancer and load balance HTTP requests to the created 2 instances.
 Note that the v2 of the ELB interface below should be used:

 ```
 client = boto3.client('elbv2')